gajdulj/disaster_response/README.md

 # Disaster Response Pipeline Project

-## Project purpose:
-The purpose of this project was to gain experience in writing Data Engineering Pipelines, Machine Learning Pipelines and learning the basics of web development.
+* Purpose: gain experience in writing Data Engineering Pipelines, Machine Learning Pipelines and web development with Flask.

+* Task: Create a multiclass classifier predicting the emergency categories that a message may belong to.

+## Summary:
 I have analysed the disaster data from <a href="https://www.figure-eight.com/">Figure Eight</a> and built a multi-label classifier model for an API that classifies disaster messages.
 The model performs relatively well- <b>avg weighted f1-score:0.94</b>.
 To further improve the model, I recommend more data cleaning as well as adding word to vec feature embeddings.

 ## Project Components:

 1. <b>ETL Pipeline</b>- process_data.py

-Loads the messages and categories datasets
+* Loads the messages and categories datasets
-Merges the two datasets
+* Merges the two datasets
-Cleans the data
+* Cleans the data
-Stores it in a SQLite database
+* Stores it in a SQLite database

 2. <b>ML Pipeline</b>- train_classifier.py

-Loads data from the SQLite database
+* Loads data from the SQLite database
-Splits the dataset into training and test sets
+* Splits the dataset into training and test sets
-Builds a text processing and machine learning pipeline Trains and tunes a model using GridSearchCV
+* Builds a text processing and machine learning pipeline
+* Trains and tunes a model using GridSearchCV
-Outputs results on the test set
+* Outputs results on the test set
-Exports the final model as a pickle file
+* Exports the final model as a pickle file

 3. <b>Flask Web App</b>- run.py
-Classifies inputed message using the pickle model Includes interactive visualisation
+* Classifies inputed message using the pickle model
+* Includes 2 interactive visualisations
+* Query specific category for top words

 ## Project structure:
 <br>